-RefreshToken to obtain a new token within the renewed expiration time for non-expired tokens, if they are enable to expire.
+RefreshToken to obtain a new token within the renewed expiration time for non-expired tokens, if they are enabled to expire.
 Using it is outside the scope of this tutorial.

-Besides that, various aspects of the Mutations and JWT can be configured on the library.
+Besides that, various aspects of the Mutations and JWT can be configured in the library.
 Please check the documentation for more information.

 To test if our authentication is working, let’s create a Query called